GabeScott/standard-works-vault/General Conference/1971 October - What Is a Teacher.md

 # What Is a Teacher?

-*By Paul H. Dunn - Of the Seventy*
+By President Paul H. Dunn - *Of the First Council of the Seventy*

 *Given in the October session of the 1971 General Conference*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/1971/10/what-is-a-teacher?lang=eng)

 We have been taught well in this great conference, my brothers and sisters, and I have been thinking a great deal about teaching and great teachers.
-Last evening, Elder Marion D. Hanks brought to our attention the situation concerning his departed cousin, a Brother [Ivan] Frame, who had a deep impact on humanity.
+Last evening, Elder Marion D. Hanks brought to our attention the situation concerning his departed cousin, a Brother \[Ivan\] Frame, who had a deep impact on humanity.
 He mentioned that one of the great tributes paid at his funeral was that every boy should have a Brother Frame in his life.

 I have thought about that, and I thank God repeatedly for such an individual in my life.
 He was a 78-year-old man who was assigned to be a priests adviser to six of us who were in our struggling teens and challenged with the future.
 His name was Charles B. Stewart.
 His son is here today as president of the great Tabernacle Choir.

 I don’t know what you thought about a 78-year-old man when you were 16, but some of us questioned the wisdom of our bishop, for we thought he had literally brought Moses back.